 Susan Scheer, Chief Executive Officer - Susan became ICD's CEO in March, 2017.
 She brings over 20 years of management and policy experience in the non-profit and government sectors, including launching major programs such as Access-A-Ride and repositioning established organizations such as CIDNY and Columbia University’s Office of Disability Services.
 Most recently, she served as the Associate Director of Policy to NYC Comptroller Scott Stringer, where her portfolio included education, healthcare, financial security, housing, and disability issues.
 She is the volunteer President of the Disabilities Network of New York City (DNNYC), and a recipient of numerous awards for her disability-related advocacy work, including the Alfred P. Sloan Award.
 As a successful woman and leader with a disability, Susan serves as a powerful role model for the employment potential of the populations ICD serves.
 Susan is a graduate of Yale University.

-Diosdado G. Gica, EdD, Chief of Strategic Operations & Acting Executive Director – Dio has close to 30 years’ experience in education and non-profit organizations.
+Diosdado G. Gica, EdD, Chief Operations Officer – Dio has close to 30 years’ experience in education and non-profit organizations.
 At ICD, he works closely with the CEO and the Senior Leadership Team as well as directly with all Vocational Rehabilitation & Workforce Development programming staff.
 Prior to this role, Dio was the Director of Learning and Literacy at Queens Library overseeing all adult programming, including its Adult Learning Centers and Job & Business Academy.
 Dio has also worked for the YMCA of Greater New York as Executive Director; the NYC public school system; and various other non-profits and community-based organizations.
 Prior to this, Dio participated in the NYC Fellows Program at a high-needs high school in East New York.
 Dio received his BA from Wabash College in Indiana, MA (and Permanent NYS Teacher Certification) from Brooklyn College, and Doctorate in Education from Fordham University.